-Discrimination - time limits for taking legal action
+Check the time limits for taking legal action about discrimination

 The law which says you mustn’t be discriminated against is called the Equality Act 2010.
 Discrimination which is against the Act is unlawful.
 If you’ve experienced unlawful discrimination, you can take action under the Act.